 You can make your favorite shape stand out by setting a diamond with round gemstones in a cluster or linear ring.
 See how that works in this Custom 1ct Marquise Diamond Cluster Ring with White Diamonds and our Fringe Cluster Diamond Ring.
 As a center stone, the elongated look of the sleek, contemporary marquise is flattering on the hand and makes a finger look longer.

 - Pear Cut Diamonds

 Our Nikko Pear White Sapphire Ring, with its pear cut white sapphire, is so beloved by clients, we’re releasing a version with a pear cut diamond in 2019.
-This Custom Heirloom Diamond Angled Ring mixes a pear cut with two slivers of baguette-cut diamonds.
+Our Custom Heirloom Diamond Angled Ring mixes a pear cut with two slivers of baguette-cut diamonds.
 (Read on for more about how we incorporate heirloom fancy diamond cuts in new custom designs.)

 Compare a pear cut diamond and a round diamond of the same carat weight, and the pear will likely look bigger.
 The cut is a good choice for someone who wants a larger-looking diamond on a limited budget.

 “We’re also going to release a ring in 2019 with a pear cut diamond set vertically,” Aliyah says.
 “It uses our signature Lash setting, with three prongs on the bottom.”